MetaVIM: Meta Variationally Intrinsic Motivated Reinforcement Learning for Decentralized Traffic Signal Control: Experiments

-At each scenario, three three traffic flow configurations are employed including: (1) The \textit{real} refers to the real one-hour traffic flow distribution.
-(2) The \textit{mixed$_{low}$} which is a mixed traffic flow with a total flow of 2550 in one hour, in order to simulate a light peak.
-As shown in Fig.~\ref{fig:mixed_flow}, the arrival rate of the traffic flow changes every 10 minutes, which is used to simulate the uneven traffic flow distribution in the real world.
-(3) The \textit{mixed$_{high}$} is a mixed traffic flow with a total flow of 4770 in one hour, in order to simulate a heavy peak.
-The difference from the mixed$_{low}$ setting is that the arriving rate of vehicles during 1200-1800s increased from 0.33 vehicles/s to 4.0 vehicles/s, which increased the arrival rate of vehicles during peak periods.
-In this scenario, there will be more vehicles accumulated in the road network.
+\item \textbf{{Mixed$_{l}$}.} The {mixed$_{l}$} is a mixed low traffic flow with a total flow of 2550 in one hour, to simulate a light peak.
+The arrival rate changes every 10 minutes, which is used to simulate the uneven traffic flow distribution in the real world, the details of the vehicle arrival rate and cumulative traffic flow are shown in Fig. \ref{fig:mixed_flow}.

+\item \textbf{{Mixed$_{h}$}.} The {mixed$_{h}$} is a mixed high traffic flow with a total flow of 4770 in one hour, in order to simulate a heavy peak.
+The difference from the mixed$_{l}$ setting is that the arrival rate of vehicles during 1200-1800s increased from 0.33 vehicles/s to 4.0 vehicles/s.
+The data statistics are listed in Tab. \ref{tab:data_statistics_3}. \end{itemize}